okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/token-inline-hook/extend-express/index.md

 1. Navigate to your project folder `samples-nodejs-express-4` and continue to the `common` folder (`samples-nodejs-express-4/common`).
 2. In an editor, open the `sample-web-server.js` page.
-3. Locate the routing function `app.get('/profile'` and add the code, below, after the `const` declarations and before the `res.render` function.
+3. Locate the routing function `app.get('/profile'` and modify the function as in the code below.
+The Inline Token Hook code extension appears after the `const` declarations and before the `res.render` function.

 This extension renders the [ID token](/docs/reference/api/oidc/#id-token), and if it contains the claim added by the Token Inline Hook, adds this claim to the attributes array.
-This array displays claims on the user's Profile page.
+This array displays claims on the user's My Profile page.

 <StackSelector snippet="extend-application"/>